sneha-sam1604/sneha-sam1604.github.io/_posts/2023-03-15-blog-post-title-from-file-name.md

 The decoding process then involves searching for an appropriate output that aligns with all instances of the training data D<sub>train</sub>.
 To achieve this, a search strategy referred to as **beam search** is employed.
 This technique utilizes a *beam* containing the N most probable sequences at each point of time.
 In this experiment, the authors opted for a wide beam width of 100, which generates a good number of diverse templates.

-From this set, each generated template is fine-tuned on the training data D<sub>train</sub> while the development set D<sub>dev</sub> is used to pick the best template or to find the top-k templates to use as an ensemble (for multi-prompt).
+From this set, each generated template is fine-tuned on the training data D<sub>train</sub> while the development set D<sub>dev</sub> is used to pick the best template or to find the top-k templates to use as an ensemble (for multi-prompt - that's a story for another day).

 #### 3.3 Dynamic demonstration selection